Sponsored by:

 • Another issue to address is the sometimes-conflicting documentation between Loyalist military service and regular British army service.
 When the size of Loyalist (militia) grants was soon standardized with those of regular army officers (military), some Loyalists petitioned to have the amount of their lands "equalized".
 This could result in a grant, or Order-in-Council, with "MC" noted on it.
 We previously emphasized that the initials "UE", "SUE", and "DUE" on a petition are indicators of a Loyalist ancestor.
 (These initials also show up on the OntarioLand RecordsIndex [OLRI] in the "type of free grant" column.)
 "MC" stand for Military Claimant and normally would apply to regular soldiers who did receive a free grant in terms of the land itself, but were not exempt from administrative fees.

 To keep the issue fuzzy, occasionally a soldier slipped through as a Loyalist.
 It has been argued successfully in some cases for UEL Association applications that a man who received an MC grant was indeed a Loyalist.
 Much depends on supporting documentation from other sources, of course, and each case must be viewed on its own merits or defects.
-I do not have a good representative example of this situation, and if anyone is familiar with such a case, I invite them to share with us by emailing me.
+I do not have a good representative example of this situation, and if anyone is familiar with such a case, I invite them to share with us.

 The discussion of petitions for land would not be complete without reference to a totally different series at the Archives of Ontario.
 These are the Crown Lands petitions (RG 1, C-I-1 at AO).
 When the Crown Lands Department was created in 1826, free land generally became an item of the past.
 Thus, Loyalist researchers seldom consult this record group.
 Surprisingly, it can be a rewarding source for some ancestors, especially when you consider that some children of the Loyalists were born and/or lived well beyond that date of 1826.
 In fact, the government had some prepared forms for just such petitioners.